-16. By this point, your blog should be back up and running, with the exception of the images.
+16. By this point, your website should be back up and running, with the exception of the images.
 All your pages, posts, and comments should be back with big broken link boxes where the images should be.

 17. Open your Filezilla again and log into your server.
 You’ll want to go to the WP-Content, Uploads folder again (on the right).
 You’ll see files with the years listed on them.
 Rename or delete those files (since you will be uploading your own).